naif-sameer/my-programming-docs/docs/tools/git.md

 - Incredibly error prone

-### 2- centeralied verison
+### 2- centralized version
-- Have a centeral server that contains all the versioned files.
+- Have a central server that contains all the versioned files.
 - Have a number of clients that check out files from that central place.
-- All users connect to a central, master repsolitoy.
+- All users connect to a central, master repository.

 #### Advantages
 - Everyone knows what everyone else on the project is doing.
-- Adminsitractors have fine-grained control.
+- Administrators have fine-grained control.

 #### Disadvantages.
-- Single point of failur.
+- Single point of failure.

 ### 3- Distributed version control systems.
-- contain multiple **respositories**
+- contain multiple **repositories**
-- Each user has their own reposistory and working copy.
+- Each user has their own repository and working copy.
-- Each user has the entire repository on thier computer.
+- Each user has the entire repository on their computer.

 #### Advantages.
 - No central server.